JaimeParker/Optmization_Fusion/README.md

-# Optmization_Fusion
+# Planning Gallery
-a summary of optmization methods
+a summary of planning methods

 ## reference